Eigenstate entanglement: Crossover from the ground state to volume laws: Crossover in critical 1d systems

 \section{Crossover in critical 1d systems}

-For critical systems with a linear dispersion at low energies, there is just a single energy scale -- the temperature $\beta^{-1}$ in Eq.~\eqref{eq:GCE}.
-We should hence expect a universal form for the subsystem entanglement entropy, when rescaling $\ell$ by $\beta$.
-For the simplest case, of critical 1d systems, the GCE subsystem entropy can be computed using 1+1d CFT with the replica trick and analytic continuation \cite{Korepin2004-92,Calabrese2004}.
+Let us now investigate crossover functions for specific classes of systems.
+The long-range physics of critical 1d systems with linear dispersion at low energies, interacting or non-interacting, is described by 1+1d CFT.
+The GCE subsystem entropy can be computed using the replica trick and analytic continuation \cite{Korepin2004-92,Calabrese2004}.
 One obtains

 with the central charge $c$, group velocity $v$, ultraviolet cutoff $1/a$, and a nonuniversal constant $c'$.
-For small subsystem size $\ell$ or temperature $\beta^{-1}$, one recovers the log-area law $\frac{c}{3}\log(\ell/a)$ [Eq.~\eqref{eq:Sgs}] as motivated above with the resolution problem.
+For small subsystem size $\ell$ or temperature $\beta^{-1}$, one recovers the log-area law $\frac{c}{3}\ln(\ell/a)$ [Eq.~\eqref{eq:Sgs}] as motivated above with the resolution argument.
 The crossover to extensive scaling $S\sim\frac{c}{3}\ell/\ell_c$ occurs at $\ell_c=\beta v/\pi$ and the universal scaling function is simply the leading term in